 Agreeing how you will keep in touch – weekly calls, visits to the office while complying with local COVID-19 restrictions and how often these should be.

 Ensuring managers are sufficiently trained to recognise the trigger signs that the work environment is not right, the employee is overworking or withdrawn from the team.

-If managed effectively – homeworking can be a productive and worthwhile option for many employees and employers to get the best out of their business.
+If managed effectively, homeworking can be a productive and worthwhile option for many employees and employers, allowing them to get the best out of their working time and the organisation.